 Emergency And After-Hours Healthcare

-In an emergency in Austria, dial 133 for the police.
-Dial 144 for an ambulance and 122 for the fire department.
-Or you can just dial the Europe-wide emergency number: 112.
+In case of an emergency in Austria, dial 133 to reach the police, 144 for an ambulance, and 122 for the fire department.
+Alternatively, the Europe-wide emergency number, 112, can be dialed.

 Tips For Tourists In Austria

-- Punctuality is king, so it’s best not to keep people waiting.
+- Punctuality is highly regarded, and it is best to avoid keeping people waiting.